-Herd immunity and COVID-19 (coronavirus): What you need to know
+Herd immunity and COVID-19: What you need to know

-Understand what's known about herd immunity and what it means for coronavirus disease 2019 (COVID-19).
+Understand what's known about herd immunity and what it means for COVID-19.By Mayo Clinic Staff

 Why is herd immunity important?

-Herd immunity occurs when a large portion of a community (the herd) becomes immune to a disease, making the spread of disease from person to person unlikely.
+Herd immunity occurs when a large portion of a community (the herd) becomes immune to a disease.
+The spread of disease from person to person becomes unlikely when herd immunity is achieved.
 As a result, the whole community becomes protected — not just those who are immune.

 Often, a percentage of the population must be capable of getting a disease in order for it to spread.
 This is called a threshold proportion.
 If the proportion of the population that is immune to the disease is greater than this threshold, the spread of the disease will decline.
 This is known as the herd immunity threshold.